 Tuition and mandatory fee rates are subject to approval by the UT System Board of Regents.

-Approval authority for non-mandatory fees, including incidental fees and course fees, is delegated to presidents in Regents’ Rule 40401, conditioned on prior review and approval by the Executive Vice Chancellor for Academic Affairs.
+Approval authority for delegated fees and charges, including incidental fees and course fees, is delegated to presidents in Regents’ Rule 40401, conditioned on prior review and approval by the Executive Vice Chancellor for Academic Affairs.
 Each fall, the Office of Academic Affairs sends out instructions for submitting requests to increase non-mandatory fees for the following academic year.

-Non-substantive changes to non-mandatory fees can be made throughout the year and only require notification to the Office of Academic Affairs.
-To submit a non-substantive fee change notification, please email a brief description to Lydia Riley, Senior Policy Analyst, at firstname.lastname@example.org.
+Non-substantive changes to delegated fees can be made throughout the year and only require notification to the Office of Academic Affairs.
+To submit a non-substantive fee change notification, please email a brief description to Lydia Riley, Chief of Staff, Academic Affairs at firstname.lastname@example.org.
 The following are considered non-substantive changes:

 - Discontinuation of fees